Ylefol/CC_vel/README.md

 The calculation of gene velocity depends on RNA velocity, which it depends on some random variables, we therefore perform several (5) iterations for each replicate and then proceed to merge the now 10 runs.
 This merged data now represents gene velocity along with a confidence interval allowing for better certainty of the observed values.

 ## Installation
 CC_vel does not come in a library or package format, it is instead a set of snakemake rules.
-To use this tool it is advised to create a mniniconda environment and install the packages listed in the 'Dependencies' section fo this ReadMe.
+To use this tool it is advised to create a miniconda environment and install the packages listed in the 'Dependencies' section fo this ReadMe.
 With this done, this repository can be cloned and each snakemake rule can be run one at a time.
 A detailed workflow of which rules to run, how to run them, and their requirements are listed below in the 'Tutorial' section.

 ## Dependencies